Times have changed.

 Ideally, you want to be able to see the friend’s face while you’re doing the scene.
 So be clever and use technology if you can’t get a reader in the room with you.
 Try using Skype, Zoom, or FaceTime.
 Or, at the very least, get their voice on speakerphone.

-Yes, there’s a skill to working with a reader who is online or invisible, and not enough space to write about it here.
-But, I’ll give you a big insight…
+Yes, there’s an extra skill to working with a reader who is on a video screen online or invisible on a speakerphone.

-My main tip for working with online readers is this: work extra hard to really make it intimate and make it feel like that person is in the room with you.
-It’s the very closest you’ll get to “green screen acting,” i.e., when the dinosaur is coming at you, but it’s not really there.
+My main tip for working with virtual readers is this: work extra hard to really make it intimate so it feels like that person is in the room with you.
+It’s the very closest you’ll get to “green screen acting”.
+I.E., when the dinosaur is coming at you, but it’s not really there.
 Seek deep connection with this character through the virtual distance.
 Leap into the heart and eyes of the other character through the virtual void.

 WHO SHOULD READ WITH YOU?